TomasMikula/ReactFX/README.md

 ReactFX
 =======

-This project is an exploration of reactive programming techniques for JavaFX.
-A lot of inspiration is drawn from the [rxJava library](https://github.com/Netflix/RxJava/wiki) and the excellent [Principles of Reactive Programming](https://www.coursera.org/course/reactive) course.
-Since ReactFX specifically targets JavaFX applications, its design and use can be significantly simpler than that of rxJava.
-Most importantly, all UI events in JavaFX applications are handled on the JavaFX application thread.
-Therefore, ReactFX does not need to worry about asynchrony, schedulers, etc.
+ReactFX is an exploration of (functional) reactive programming techniques for JavaFX.
+These techniques usually result in more concise code, less side effects and less inversion of control, all of which improve the readability of code.

+Initial inspiration came from the [Principles of Reactive Programming](https://www.coursera.org/course/reactive) course and the [RxJava library](https://github.com/Netflix/RxJava/wiki).
+There are, however, important [differences from RxJava](https://github.com/TomasMikula/ReactFX/wiki/ReactFX-vs-ReactiveX).

-Help and discussion
+Help and Discussion
 -------------------

 Use [reactfx](http://stackoverflow.com/tags/reactfx) tag on StackOverflow to ask specific questions.
 For more general discussions about the design of ReactFX and reactive programming for JavaFX, use the [reactfx-dev mailing list](https://groups.google.com/forum/#!forum/reactfx-dev).

-Event streams
+Event Streams
 -------------

 An `EventStream` emits values (events).
 You can subscribe to an event stream to get notified each time a value is emitted.